 fbpx

-Into to the Piaget Society
+Into the Piaget Society

-Into to the Piaget Society
+Into the Piaget Society

 “There is one stone that perfectly captures the richness of planet Earth: the opal.
 Opals are made up of crystals, which differ in terms of their physical structure and chemical composition.
 Despite their varying properties, the crystals communicate with each other, cemented together in the same stone.
 To me, the world according to Piaget is like an opal.”